Research has found strength training to be particularly helpful for mind and body if you have arthritis. Here's why

 Progress is made by gradually increasing the number of repetitions and the size of the weights.
 Patients can progress as far as they want to go and as far as their joints and muscles will allow them to.

 “We set up the Derby Body-Sculpt programme because we felt that we were not pushing patients hard enough or challenging them enough using our previous home exercise programmes, especially now that we have much better control of the disease using drug therapy,” Sue Kennedy, Senior Medical Educator and Senior Physiotherapist, told Arthur’s Place.
+If you’re wanting to become a physiotherapist in the near future to help people with their arthritis and more look into these courses for physiotherapists.

 Sue stresses the safety rules of strength training too: